xdeviruchi/esp32-ym2608-vgm-player/README.md

 ## Credits & Inspiration

 This project was heavily inspired by [Fujix1's NanoDrive-Dual-OPN](https://github.com/Fujix1/NanoDrive-Dual-OPN).
-I highly recommend checking out their repository for schematics and a complete OPN implementation.
+I highly recommend checking out their repository for schematics and a more complete implementation.

 ## License